brown-ccv/honeycomb-docs/docs/quick_start.md

 ##### Running Brewfile
 A Brewfile is a script that developers can use to install multiple software tools that are required to run an application.

-In the project directory, locate the file name `Brewfile` and on the command line, run the following command:
+In the project directory, locate the file named `Brewfile` and on the command line, run the following command:

     brew bundle